repoze/repoze.who/README.txt

         log_stream = log_stream,
         log_level = logging.DEBUG
         )

     return middleware

 The above example configures the repoze.who middleware with:

 - Three ``IIdentifier`` plugins (form auth, auth_tkt cookie, and a basic auth plugin).
-The form auth plugin is set up to fire only when the request is a ``browser`` request (as per the request classifier).
-In this setup, when "identification" needs to be performed, the form auth plugin will be checked first, then the auth_tkt cookie plugin, then the basic auth plugin.
+The form auth plugin is set up to fire only when the request is a ``browser`` request (as per the combination of the request classifier returning ``browser`` and the framework checking against the *classifications* attribute of the plugin, which limits ``IIdentifier`` and ``IChallenger`` to the ``browser`` classification only).
+In this setup, when "identification" needs to be performed, the form auth plugin will be checked first (if the request is a browser request), then the auth_tkt cookie plugin, then the basic auth plugin.

 - One ``IAuthenticator`` plugin: an htpasswd one.
 This htpasswd plugin is configured with two valid username/password combinations: